-There’s a flaw in the way that non-long term travelers calculate the potential cost of long term travel: they make an inherent assumption that their two week vacation is how much it costs to travel for two weeks, and then conclude that spending at that level for an entire three months/six months/year/lifetime is obviously impossible, therefore long term travel isn’t possible.
+Short-term travelers tend to make an inherent assumption that their two-week vacation is how much it costs to travel for 2 weeks, and then conclude that spending at that level for an entire 3 months/6 months/year/lifetime is obviously impossible, therefore long term travel isn’t possible.

 We should know: we used to be those people, back when we thought that our long term travel dreams would have to wait until wrinkles, gray hair, and ready-to-retire amounts of savings showed up in our lives.

 But here’s the thing about long term travel: you can travel cheaper than you think–without sacrificing quality.

 Far from costing as much as however many 2 week vacations strung together, long term travel is often cheaper than staying home!